yuriyward/NewName/docs/instant-baseline-implementation-plan.md

 ## Overview

 Originally authored for a heuristic-based guardrail rollout, this document is retained for historical context.
-Instant Baseline now relies exclusively on deterministic strategies (keep original, append date, reuse page title).
+Instant Baseline now relies exclusively on deterministic strategies (keep original, append date).
 The sections below describe the prior guardrail work and can be considered deprecated guidance.

 ## Key Gaps Identified